Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 25. Appeal (within specified period of limitation)/Revision

-Appeal can be filed by party aggrieved by judgment on acquittal / conviction /sentence.
+Appeal can be filed by a party aggrieved by judgment on acquittal / conviction /sentence.
 On notice being issued to the opposite parties, arguments are placed before Appellate court by defence counsel and the public prosecutor.
 Or,

 Revision Application :